Contact Us

 Secure at least three letters of recommendation to be submitted to the CAS.

-•Begin to visit and research law schools; select at least four to apply to and learn their application deadlines.
+•Begin to visit and research law schools; it is often recommended that students apply to a minimum of two reach schools, two match schools, and three safeties.
 Not sure where you're likely to be accepted?
 Check out the LSAC undergraduate GPA and LSAT Score Search tool for a realistic assessment of your chances.

 Senior Year